12 Compile-time Options

 That will match how many scripting languages do it (e.g., Python, Ruby).

-Note that symbols can be defined by passing them to your compiler’s command line (or in a CMake configuration) as such: -DTE_POW_FROM_RIGHT
+Symbols can be defined by passing them to your compiler’s command line (or in a CMake configuration) as such: -DTE_POW_FROM_RIGHT

 C++20 Features